victimsnino/ReactivePlusPlus/Readme.md

 See the [BUILDING](BUILDING.md) document to know how to build RPP.
 If you are going to know more details about developing for RPP check [HACKING](HACKING.md) document.

-## Example:
+## Implementation status:

 In short: ReactivePlusPlus is library for building asynchronous event-driven streams of data with help of sequences of primitive operators in the declarative form.

-For example:
+Currently ReactivePlusPlus is still under development but it has a lot of implemented operators for now.
+List of implemented features can be found in [API Reference](https://victimsnino.github.io/ReactivePlusPlus/docs/html/group__rpp.html) with very detailed documentation for each of them

+**Example**:

 ```cpp
 rpp::source::from_callable(&::getchar)